 See a Show

 When it comes to entertainment, San Luis Obispo has no shortage of options.
 At the historic Fremont Theater—an Art Deco-style movie theater that opened in 1942 (on the night before the U.S. entered World War)—you can catch legendary films like Easy Rider in addition to live acts ranging from former Monkee Michael Nesmith to old-school rock band Blue Oyster Cult.
 The annual March San Luis Obispo International Film Festival also screens at this beloved venue, where beer and wine are sold right alongside pizza and popcorn.
-For something a little more romantic, head over to the Sunset Drive-In to catch a new release movie within every leaving your Prius.
-It's a family-friendly place that gets cold in the evening, so don't forget a blanket or two—and a lawn chair, if you'd rather catch the feature from outdoors.
+For something a little more romantic, head over to the Sunset Drive-In to catch a new release movie without ever leaving your Prius.
+It's a family-friendly place that gets cold in the evening, so don't forget a blanket or two—and a lawn chair, if you'd rather watch the feature from outdoors.

 AddressBishop Peak, San Luis Obispo, CA 93405, USA

 Residents along the Central California Coast are no strangers to fitness, so get in shape with the best of them with a climb up to Bishop Peak, a 1,546-feet-tall volcanic summit that formed more than 20 million years ago and today offers a great workout, not to mention stellar panoramic views.
-The out-and-back trek is approximately 3.5miles round-trip and varies between grassy slopes and mixed forest before opening to reveal the other neighboring 'Nine Sisters' peaks, and the city of San Luis Obispo laid out before you.
+The out-and-back trek is approximately 3.5 miles round-trip and varies between grassy slopes and mixed forest before opening to reveal the other neighboring 'Nine Sisters' peaks, and the city of San Luis Obispo laid out before you.
 Dogs are allowed on the trail as well, so bring along your pooch if you like.
 The peak doubles as a popular spot for climbers and boulderers, too.